mskippen/Bootcamp1507/07-Project-1/Project-Requirements/README.md

     * Application doesn't use JS alerts, prompts, or confirms (uses modals instead).

-    * Application uses a CSS framework other than Bootstrap.
+    * Application uses a CSS framework like Bootstrap or Materialize.

     * Application is interactive (accepts and responds to user input)